What To Do This Summer

 Get yourself and the kids in the kitchen and have a go at making something new.
 Whether you have ever tried making cupcakes or rice crispy squares, get to the supermarket and give it a go.
 It's a fun way to spend your afternoon that feels super rewarding once you get the end result.
 If baking isn't in your thing, have the kids help out making dinner one evening - it's a great way to teach them to follow instructions and get creative in the kitchen.

 5. Bike Ride

 We are so lucky here in Wales to have access to some of the most beautiful scenery.
 Grab your bike and cycle over to your local park, the field of the seafront.
 It's a great, safe way to get some exercise but also see the sites that Wales has to offer.
-Organised bike rides are great family fun and you can always stop for an ice cream to top the day off.
+Organized bike rides are great family fun and you can always stop for ice cream to top the day off.

 6. Go to the Library